What You Should Know

 Pleurotus pulmonarius Cultivation

-Broadly adaptive, producing mushrooms on a great array of organic debris.
-The substrate materials proven to result in the greatest yields are the cereal (wheat, rice) straws, hardwood sawdusts, corn stalks, sugar cane bagasse, coffee waste, pulp mill sludge, cotton waste, and numerous other agricultural and forest waste by-products.
-Royse & Bahler found that the addition of 20% alfalfa hay to wheat straw increased yields substantially.
-In their studies, yields peeked when a combination of wheat straw, alfalfa, and delayed-release nutrients were employed.
+Mushrooms are widely adaptable and can be produced from various organic wastes.
+The substrate materials proven to be the most productive are cereal straw (wheat, rice), hardwood sawdust, corn stover, bagasse, coffee waste, pulp mill sludge, cotton waste and many other agricultural and forestry waste by-products.
+Royse & Bahler found that adding 20% alfalfa hay to wheat straw significantly improved yields.
+In their study, yields peaked when using a combination of wheat straw, alfalfa and slow-release nutrients.

-Any compost maker knows, is considered "hot" because of its elevated, nitrogen component.
-Although yields can be boosted by adding these nitrogenous supplements, the cultivator must balance whether or not this advantage is offset by the likely increase in contamination rates.
-(As a rule, the likelihood of a competitor molds increases directly as nitrogen levels are elevated.)
+Every compost producer knows that compost is considered "hot" because of its increased nitrogen content.
+While yields can be improved by adding these nitrogenous supplements, farmers must weigh whether this benefit will be offset by a possible increase in pollution rates.
+(Typically, the likelihood of a competitor getting moldy increases directly with nitrogen levels.)

-Biological efficiency 100-200%, greatly affected by the size of the fruit body at the time of harvest and whether of not a fourth or fifth flush is achieved.
+Biological efficiency 100-200%, largely affected by fruit body size at harvest and whether the fourth or fifth flush is reached.

 Incubation Temperature: 75-85°F (24-29*C)